animehunter123/bldub/README.md

 [![Ubuntu](https://img.shields.io/badge/Ubuntu-Compatible-orange.svg)](https://ubuntu.com/)
 [![LXD](https://img.shields.io/badge/LXD-Powered-blue.svg)](https://linuxcontainers.org/lxd/)

-> Unsafely turn the ubuntu server to be capable of running virtually anything on planet earth in Lxd.
+> Unsafely turn the ubuntu/fedora server to be capable of running virtually anything on planet earth in Lxd.
+(Fedora doesnt have the canonical cli commands.)

 The script configures your Kubuntu host as a Docker/LXD server with Ansible CLI ready to go, along with the linux kernel dummy module [(see kernel docs; for k8s)](https://www.kernel.org/doc/html/latest/).